6 Best Website Blockers for Mac for Productivity & Parental Control

 - Not available for Safari

-BlockSite is a website blocker extension available for Chrome, Firefox and Edge.
-It isn’t available for Safari, the most popular web browser for Mac.
+BlockSite is a website blocker extension that can be installed on Chrome, Firefox and Edge browsers.
+But it isn’t available for Safari, the most popular web browser for Mac.

 It allows you to add specific websites to the block list.
-It can also block websites by keyword or category.
-By default, BlockSite permanently blocks the items on the block list (as long as BlockSite is not disabled or uninstalled).
+You can also also block websites by keyword or category.
+By default, BlockSite permanently blocks the sites on the block list (as long as BlockSite is not disabled or uninstalled).
 Thanks to the Schedule feature, you can also block websites only at certain times.

-This extension is easy to use and offers great flexibility.
-However, despite its Password Protection feature (which lets you set a password to prevent the extension’s settings from being changed), it’s easy to unblock websites by uninstalling the extension.
+It is easy to use and offers great flexibility.
+However, it’s also easy to unblock websites by disabling or uninstalling the extension.

 Compatibility: All macOS versions